bbidulock/icewm/README.md

     ./configure --help

 Please see the [INSTALL][3] file for more detailed installation instructions.
+An alternative way to build IceWM using CMake is [documented here][20].
 The [ChangeLog][4] file contains a detailed history of implementation changes.
 The [COMPLIANCE][5] file lists the current state of EWMH/ICCCM compliance.
 The [NEWS][6] file has release notes and history of user visible changes of the